krateng/maloja/README.md

 Username | Any name, doesn't matter (don't leave empty) Auth Token | Any of your API keys

-These are tested with the Pano Scrobbler and the Simple Last.fm Scrobbler for Android.
+My recommendations are to use [Pano Scrobbler](https://github.com/kawaiiDango/pScrobbler) for Android and [Web Scrobbler](https://github.com/web-scrobbler/web-scrobbler) for the browser.
+Not that Web Scrobbler requires you to supply the full endpoint (`yoururl.tld/apis/listenbrainz/1/submit-listens`).

 I'm thankful for any feedback whether other scrobblers work!

 It is recommended to define a different API key for every scrobbler you use in `clients/authenticated_machines.tsv` in your Maloja folder.